pdjr-signalk-plugins/range-monitor/README.md

 The plugin subscribes to each of the defined *triggerpath*s and checks each incoming value against the defined thresholds.

-When a value transits its upper threshold then a notification is published on *notificationpath* using properties defined for an upper threshold excursion.
-When a value transits its lower threshold then a notification is published on *notificationpath* using properties defined for a lower threshold excursion.
+The position of a value relative to its thresholds (i.e. above, below or between) results in an appropriate notification being published on *notificationpath* using properties defined by the user.

-A difference between the two notification property values can be used by a consumer to take actions which are initiated by one excursion and cancelled by the other - one example might be the control of a discharge pump.
+Differences between the two various notification property values can be used by a consumer to take actions which are initiated by one excursion and cancelled by the other - one example might be the control of a discharge pump.

 ## Configuration